Controller

 • undoable – If True the operation is added to the undo queue, else it is done immediately and forgotten (default True)

-• allow_exists_node – If True then node creation operation won’t fail when node already exists in the scene graph (default False)
+• allow_exists_node – If True then node creation operation won’t fail when the node already exists in the scene graph (default False)

-• allow_exists_prim – If True then prim creation operation won’t fail when prim already exists in the scene graph (default False)
+• allow_exists_prim – If True then prim creation operation won’t fail when the prim already exists in the scene graph (default False)

 Returns